-- Read the instructions before you begin, and make sure you have the tools and skills required. - To help prevent the motorcycle from falling over, park it on a firm, level surface, using the center stand. - To reduce the possibility of a fire or explosion, be careful when working around gasoline.
+- Read the instructions before you begin, and make sure you have the tools and skills required. - To help prevent the motorcycle from falling over, park it on a firm, level surface, using the side stand or a maintenance stand to provide support. - To reduce the possibility of a fire or explosion, be careful when working around gasoline.
 Use only non-flammable solvent, not gasoline, to clean parts.
 Keep cigarettes, sparks, and flames away from all fuel-related parts.